MicrosoftDocs/learn/learn-pr/wwl-azure/implement-ha-sap-netweaver-anydb/includes/10-implement-sap-architecture-on-azure-vms-running-linux.md

 All tasks in this lab are performed from the Azure portal (including the Bash Cloud Shell session).

+> [!NOTE]
-**Note:** When not using Cloud Shell, the lab virtual machine must have [Azure CLI](/cli/azure/install-azure-cli-windows?view=azure-cli-latest) installed.
+> When not using Cloud Shell, the lab virtual machine must have [Azure CLI](/cli/azure/install-azure-cli-windows) installed.

 Lab files: none